 Before I get into the specifics of that particular fundraiser and why we are having this discussion today, let me start by saying that I think we all agree in this place that fundraising is both legitimate and necessary for political parties and for politicians to engage in.
 However, it has to be done within the rules.

 There are rules for everything.
 We all know that.
 We all know that we need to abide them.
 I would remind you, Madam Speaker, and other members of this place, that when our Conservative government first took office in 2006, we made some very necessary changes to the method in which all political parties, and, in fact, individual members could fundraise.

-We reduced the level of fundraising significantly that one could for ask from an individual.
+We significantly reduced the level of fundraising that one could ask for from an individual.
 We eliminated corporate and union donations entirely.
 We did that for a very legitimate and very necessary reason.
 We did not think it would be appropriate for our government, or in fact any government, to be beholden to an individual, a corporation, or a union simply because they donated money.